San Marino: History

 In 1320, the community of Chiesanuova chose to join the country.
 In 1463, San Marino was enlarged by the inclusion of the communities of Faetano, Fiorentino, Montegiardino, and Serravalle; since then, the country's borders have remained unchanged.
 In 1503, Cesare Borgia, the son of Pope Alexander VI, occupied the Republic for six months until his father's successor, Pope Julius II, intervened and restored the country's independence.
 On 4 June 1543, Fabiano di Monte San Savino, nephew of the later Pope Julius III, attempted to conquer the republic, but his infantry and cavalry failed as they got lost in a dense fog, which the Sammarinesi attributed to Saint Quirinus, whose feast day it was.

 After the Duchy of Urbino was annexed by the Papal States in 1625, San Marino became surrounded by the papal states.
-This led to its seeking the formal protection of the Papal States in 1631, but this never amounted to a de facto Papal control of the republic.
+This led to it seeking the formal protection of the Papal States in 1631, but this never amounted to a de facto Papal control of the republic.
 The country was occupied on 17 October 1739 by the legate (Papal governor) of Ravenna, Cardinal Giulio Alberoni, but independence was restored by Pope Clement XII on 5 February 1740, the feast day of Saint Agatha, after which she became a patron saint of the republic.